solana-foundation/developer-content/content/cookbook/tokens/get-token-account.md

 ---
-title: How to get a token account
+title: How to Get a Token Account
 sidebarSortOrder: 5
 description:
-  "Learn how to retrieve Solana token account details, including owner, mint, and balance.
-Essential for checking user token holdings in your applications."
+  "Learn how to retrieve Solana token account details, including owner, mint, and balance"
 ---

 Every token account has information on the token such as the owner, mint,